Application for Summer 2015 opens in December 2014.

 The program is designed to:

-1. Increase a student’s skills and knowledge in their chosen field of study.
+1. Increase a student’s skills in their field of study.

-4. Gain familiarity with the University of Michigan campus and campus resources.
+3. Gain familiarity with the University of Michigan campus resources.

-The Michigan Community College Student Summer Fellowship Program seeks to attract a diverse student population, including women and historically underrepresented students, first generation college students, and students from socioeconomically disadvantaged backgrounds.
+The Michigan Community College Student Summer Fellowship Program seeks to attract a diverse student population, including women and historically underrepresented students, first generation college students, and students from low-income backgrounds and veterans.

 Most fellows work 40 hours per week for 10 weeks and receive a $3,500 stipend.
 The hours and weeks are divided as follows:

 - The first week is devoted completely to training with the remaining nine weeks devoted to conducting actual research with a faculty sponsor.